 Do areca palms need big pots?

 While these palms do get fairly large, they grow well in a well-draining pot that keeps them root-bound.
 Make sure the pot is only a few inches wider than the palm’s root ball when planting it.
-This allows the plant to grow but also keeps its root system in the tight conditions that it needs.
+This allows the plant to grow but also keeps its root system in the tight conditions that it enjoys.

 Can areca palms bask in direct sunlight?